Who are the Queen's great-grandchildren and how many does she have?

 Parents: Princess Beatrice and Edoardo Mapelli Mozzi

-Princess Beatrice and Edoardo Mapelli Mozzi's daughter is the 12th and youngest of the Queen's great-grandchildren.
+Princess Beatrice and Edoardo Mapelli Mozzi's daughter is the 12th and second youngest of Queen Elizabeth's great-grandchildren.
 Buckingham Palace confirmed her safe arrival on September 22nd, two days after her birth on September 18th.
 The tiny royal tot was born weighing 6 pounds and 2 ounces at at the Chelsea and Westminster Hospital in London.
 Little Sienna has an older half-brother, Christopher 'Wolfie', who Edoardo welcomed with his former partner Dara Huang.